 - Clapp Library (converting to tap access for accessibility)

-- Keohane Sports Center (KSC): interior spaces, including the fitness center and locker rooms; reservations are required for some resources
+- Keohane Sports Center (KSC): interior spaces, including the fitness center and locker rooms

 - Science Hill buildings: the Science Center, the modulars, Whitin Observatory, and Global Flora